-Artist Fiona McLachlan-Powell has proposed to create sculptural installations inspired by female agricultural workers of the past, known as ‘bondagers’.
+Artist Fiona McLachlan-Powell has created sculptural installations inspired by female agricultural workers of the past, known as ‘bondagers’.
 Bondagers were hired at a hiring fair by hinds, who needed their labour, and worked in agriculture in East Lothian and Berwickshire.
-The installation will be of sculptural objects taken from the material culture of the bondagers.
+The installation are a group of sculptural objects taken from the material culture of the bondagers.

 The bondagers habitually received poor treatment and the hinds resented having to pay to hire them, being tied to the land by the bond paid for a year.
 They had very little of anything and protected their skin from severe weather by the ‘uglies’ – hats with a sheltering rim.
 How much protection these gave is questionable, however.